ms-sambell/azure-finops-workbook/README.md

 To use this Workbook you will need Read Only access to the resources you're investigating in Azure.
 But to save the Workbook you need permissions to create an Azure Workbook.

+To see AKS information you need to leverage Container Insights.

 > **Recommendation**: Read only access over the entire subscription / management groups will light up all the panels of the Workbook.

 ## How To